IDSIA/MLprod/docs/source/components/monitoring.rst

     :lines: 4-

 Here there are shown many settings, but the most important are the URLs and the credentials.
-Basically we are telling Grafana where to look for metrics and how to access the componens.
-For example at line 8 and 24, we are telling telling to Grafana the URLs of Prometheus and PostgreSQL, and for the latter also the usename, password and the database name.
+Basically we are telling Grafana where to look for metrics and how to access the components.
+For example at line 8 and 24, we are telling telling to Grafana the URLs of Prometheus and PostgreSQL, and for the latter also the username, password and the database name.
 All this information are used to setup connections and observe the metrics while being published.

 Once the datasources are set, we move to the dashboards.
 Since we want to customize the UI of our monitoring system, we can use